 Photo books filled with pictures of moments your loved one may have missed are perfect for this!
-They’re flat and easy to ship (both there and back), have a ton of meaning, relatively inexpensive and keep you from having to send dozens of prints.
-You can also add photos of little ones’ artwork.
-This is a great way to share it with your loved one without having to send highly sentimental originals
+They’re flat and easy to ship (both there and back), have a ton of meaning, relatively inexpensive, and keep you from having to send dozens of prints.
+You can also add photos of little ones’ artwork and pack them in one of those cute personalized photo bags.
+They may be really taken aback by the thought of having lots of memories packed in different forms.
+This is a great way to share it with your loved one without having to send highly sentimental originals.

 A custom photo blanket of your family is also a good option.
 Use a memorable, happy photo that your loved one can look at before they fall asleep.
 Websites like Soufeel can be checked to order such personalised gifts and get them delivered to the right address.